dhiway/cord/CONTRIBUTING.md

    - PRs continue to have the title of format "component: \<title\>", like it is practiced now.
    - When you open a PR, having a reference Issue for the commit is mandatory in CORD project.
    - Commit message can have, either `Fixes: #NNNN` or `Updates: #NNNN` in a separate line in the commit message.
-     - Here, NNNN is the Issue ID in cord-node repository.
+     - Here, NNNN is the Issue ID in cord repository.
    - Each commit needs the author to have the "Signed-off-by: Name \<email\>" line.
      - Can do this by `-s` option for `git commit`.
    - If the PR is not ready for review, mark the PR as 'Draft'.